 - Lenient – Students must commit multiple behaviors that Proctorio deems violations to trigger suspicion

 - Moderate – Some behavior will trigger high suspicion levels

 - Group Exam – Allows multiple test-takers and will not trigger suspicion for audio levels, head or eye movement

 - Open Note – Allows students to open other tabs, copy and paste, and will not trigger suspicion for head or eye movements

 - Custom – Allows the instructor to build their own settings from scratch

 Step 9: You can choose to create a new profile to save your chosen settings for future quizzes/exams, or you can skip this step and simply “save” or “save and publish” your exam with the current Proctorio settings.

 If you need immediate assistance, visit https://proctorio.com/support and scroll down to Start Live Chat, available 24/7.
+If you are logged into Canvas and have a Quiz open, you can also access Proctorio’s support resources.
 Please keep in mind that issues with student computers might be difficult to resolve in a tight timeframe, so consider options for back-up plans and accommodations.

 Instructors using Proctorio in Fall 2020 have reported a number of difficulties with students getting kicked out of an exam before completing it.
 To avoid this problem, we recommend considering alternatives to Proctorio, such as including an honor pledge on a Canvas quiz, using minimal Proctorio settings that will be less likely to overload students’ internet bandwidth (see below), or using Zoom to proctor an exam.
 See a table comparing some options and limitations for both Proctorio and Zoom to help you make an informed decision about what will work best for your course.